Honours Research Thesis (ENSC 4906)

 Students should read the ENSC 4906 course syllabus for end of year deadlines.

-- The Environmental Science Thesis Presentation Day where each thesis student will present their project to Faculty members of the Institute, their supervisors and their peers.
+The Environmental Science Thesis Presentation Day where each thesis student will present their project to Faculty members of the Institute, their supervisors and their peers and submitting final written thesis to their supervisors for grading.

 The program assigns a faculty member each year to serve as a point of contact for students participating in the thesis course.
 The faculty member can assist with any conflicts (with supervisor) and provide direction on requirements for the thesis (to the student and their supervisor if the supervisor is unfamiliar with the expectation for ENSC).
 The faculty member will send reminder emails to those registered in the course regarding appropriate milestones and expectations.